IDEAS Group: Ontology

 IDEAS is a formal, higher-order, 4D (see four dimensionalism) ontology.
 It is extensional (see Extension (metaphysics)), using physical existence as its criterion for identity.
 In practical terms, this means the ontology is well suited to managing change over time and identifying elements with a degree of precision that is not possible using names alone.

 The ontology is being built using the BORO Method which has proven useful for the multidisciplinary team working on IDEAS.
 BORO forces the ontology developer to consider each concept in terms of its physical extent.
-This means there can be no argument about names or meaning — something either exists or it doesn't.
+This means there can be no argument about names or meaning—something either exists or it doesn't.
 The BORO Method also deals with classes and relationships by tracing them back to their members (classes) or ends (relationships).

+The concepts specified in IDEAS and the BORO Method have also been employed in the Information Exchange Standard in UK Government.

 Implementation

 To date, there have been three IDEAS implementations: